andis-spr/fzf-bookmarks/README.md

 ## Incentive

-I imagined a fast, portable, searchable, platform-agnostic, no-bells-and-whistles bookmarks management interface, as I grew to dislike everchanging, clunky graphical interfaces and not-so-portable storage formats of the popular web browsers.
+I imagined a fast, portable, searchable, platform-agnostic, no-bells-and-whistles bookmarks management UI, as I grew to dislike everchanging, clunky GUIs and completely non-flexible storage formats of the popular web browsers.
 What's more simple than a text file really...

 So, on the shoulders of `fzf`, `lua` and `*nix text utilities`, the `fzf-bookmarks` became a thing.